Average Conservatory Prices: How much does a conservatory cost?

 Whether you’re looking to flood your home with natural light or just simply looking to create more usable space, installing a conservatory holds a whole host of benefits.

-In the United Kingdom, the average cost of a conservatory is around £4,900 but the final price can vary depending on many factors such as the style of conservatory you choose or the size of the conservatory.
+In the United Kingdom, the average cost of a conservatory, including having the conservatory fitted, is around £4,900 but the final price can vary depending on many factors such as the style of conservatory you choose or the size of the conservatory.

 The material you choose will also have an effect on the final cost.
 For example, a 3.5 x 3.5 Edwardian conservatory in wood can cost anywhere from £13,500 to £15,000.
 Whereas, an Edwardian conservatory of the same size in uPVC is considerably cheaper at between £9,000 to £11,000.